 How to Get Rid of Anxiety

 Really it is easy.
 I know, because I did it.
-I got rid of all my anxiety and most of my over thinking in a little less than a year.
+I got rid of all my anxiety and most of my overthinking in a little less than a year.
 It is a work in progress.

 First I am no doctor.
 I don’t even pretend to have all the answers.
-I can tell you from my real world perspective and experience that no prescription will fix you.
+I can tell you from my real-world perspective and experience that no prescription will fix you.
 You have to fix you.
 I hope you can find one or two things in my story that inspires you to try something new.

 The first thing I did was give up the fight for my right to have anxiety.
-I know that is the complete opposite from all the advice that you see every day on line on all your social media feeds.
+I know that is the complete opposite of all the advice that you see every day online on all your social media feeds.
 Every time I look at social media I see some picture or quote that says some variation that yes I have anxiety and you should be tolerant of me and my anxiety.
 Then there are the ones that say you on the outside do not understand me and my anxiety.

 I call Bulls**t.
 Tell people that they have anxiety over and over again…bombard their sub consciousness long enough with an idea and those who have the predisposition for it will develop it.